porterjamesj/website/content/blog/wedding-videobooth.md

 the colors apart.

-Eventually, we took a step back and realized we had been too focused on finding a software solution to the problem.
-Rather than forcing our our program to deal with the too-bright bulbs, we could just make them dimmer.
-The solution we eventually settled for doing this on was dirt
-simple: cover the bulbs with socks!
+Eventually, we took a step back and realized we had been too focused on solving the problem with software.
+Rather than forcing our program to deal with the too-bright bulbs, we could just make them dimmer.
+The solution we eventually settled on was dirt simple: cover the bulbs with socks!

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_socks_on_bulbs.mp4"></video>